nmeum/hii/README.md

 completely rewriting it from scratch.
 However, while working on the frontend I noticed that I couldn't implement certain features in the frontend without changes to the backend (ii).
-I briefly considered patching ii but ultimately decided for a rewrite since I could also achieve memory safety while at it.
+I briefly considered patching ii but ultimately decided for a rewrite.

+During the rewrite various features have been implemented which could have been moved to separate tools, such as TLS support, hence the name harmful ii or ii for humans (hii).

 ## Status